Capital Lincoln of Wilmington

 Fuel Economy

-Lincoln Nautilus – Thanks to its standard turbo-four and available hybrid engine, the Nautilus achieves stronger MPG ratings, earning an EPA-estimated 30/31/30 MPG (City/Highway/Combined).1 This makes it the ideal choice for commuters seeking reduced fuel stops and greater long-term efficiency.
+Lincoln Nautilus – With both the standard turbo powertrain and available hybrid engine, the Nautilus achieves stronger MPG ratings, earning up to an EPA-estimated 29/31/30 hybrid MPG (City/Highway/Combined).1 This makes it the ideal choice for commuters seeking reduced fuel stops and greater long-term efficiency.

-Lincoln Aviator – The Aviator V-6 power delivers strength, but fuel economy is lower than the Nautilus at an EPA-estimated 18/25/21 MPG (City/Highway/Combined) with RWD.
+Lincoln Aviator – The standard V-6 delivers higher horsepower, but fuel economy is lower than the Nautilus at an EPA-estimated 18/25/21 MPG (City/Highway/Combined) with RWD.1

 Safety & Reliability